scipopt/gcg/doc/resources/devs/cutting/sepa_subsetrow.md

 [Scientists, Developers]
 Please keep in mind that the separator is only called in the root node, as the heuristic we use to find a zero-half cut is currently only tested for this case.
 If you want to change this, please comment out the relevant if clause in the ```SCIP_DECL_SEPAEXECLP```.
 Further, the separator always adds at most one zero-half cut in a single iteration, no matter how many the corresponding heuristic found.
 This can be changed in the method ```selectConstraintsForSubsetrowCut_ZEROHALF_Kosteretall```, a detailed tutorial for this will lead to far at this point.
+Further, the separator does not run if we have an aggregated pricing problem because it leads to wrong results.

 In addition to the heuristic of Koster et al. we provide two further methods:
 *  ```selectConstraintsForSubsetrowCut_RANDOM``` selects three random constrains for a Subsetrowcut.
 * ```selectConstraintsForSubsetrowCut``` lets you specify three indices for rows from which the subsetrowcut will be created.